 Skaza led Beatrice Weiss AUT off the bike and then they set off onto the run.

 It was Tertsch who led out Struijk and Feuersinger with Skaza behind but nobody could cope with Tertsch’s run pace and with the fastest run of the day she pulled ahead to take gold comfortably.
 Skaza’s run time was second fastest and was enough to give her silver; to the delight of the local crowds for whom two medals in one day was a really good result.
 Bronze went to Austria’s Feuersinger who had done enough on the swim and bike sections to secure her medal.

 Despite the appalling weather conditions we managed to get a few photos.

 Lake Bled – certainly a stunning location.
 So nice to see this race back on the schedule.
 So nice too, to see the Juniors following the rankings so closely.

-Find more details about this event - 2015 Bled ETU Triathlon Junior European Cup
+Related Event: 2015 Bled ETU Triathlon Junior European Cup